 Interior Stack Effects

-In your home, air might be warmed by cooking, by your body, by lights, by your computer, TV or other equipment, etc.
+In your home, air might be warmed by cooking, your body, lights, your computer, TV, or other equipment, etc.

-The warm air rises to the ceilings, where it passes upward through leakage areas and out through higher leakage spots.
-That draws cooler air in through the leaks in the lower portion of your home, along with whatever else is in the air.
+The warm air rises to the ceilings, passing upward through leakage areas and out through higher leakage spots.
+That draws cooler air in through the leaks in the lower portion of your home and whatever else is in the air.

 Exterior Stack Effects

 In winter, the cooler air around the lower portion of your home seeps in through the various leaks.
 Then, it starts to warm and rise up and out through the upper leakage areas.